SpinalHDL/VexRiscv/README.md

 }
 ```

-If you want to add this plugin to a given CPU, you just need to add it in its parameterized plugin list.
+If you want to add this plugin to a given CPU, you just need to add it to its parameterized plugin list.

 This example is a very simple one, but each plugin can really have access to the whole CPU:
 - Halt a given stage of the CPU